rafaelrojasmiliani/rosignite/readme.md

 # Docker

-I have created a docker file aimed to create an image with most of the required ros packages.
+I have created a docker file aimed to create an image with most of the required ROS packages.
 It uses `nvidia-docker`.

 ## How to build the image